BoltzExchange/boltz-backend/docs/claiming-swaps.md

 If a Submarine Swap failed (e.g. status `invoice.failedToPay` or `transaction.lockupFailed`), a key path refund can be done.
 Get a partial signature from Boltz with `POST /swap/submarine/{id}/refund`, aggregate the partials and broadcast the transaction.

 {% hint style="info" %}
 The primary advantage of key path refunds is their immediacy: they can be processed as soon as a swap fails, eliminating the need to wait for the timelock to expire.
-Increased on-chain privacy is another.
 {% endhint %}

 Script path refunds are also possible after the time lock expired and should be implemented as fallback, in case Boltz isn't cooperating.
 Set the locktime of the transaction to >= the time lock of the swap and make sure to not use the max sequence in the inputs.
 Structure the input witness like this: